-$$y{i,t} = \alpha_t + \alpha_i + \gamma \cdot \log(\text{merger intensity}){i,(t-10,t-1)} + \beta \cdot X{i,t} + \epsilon{i,t}$$ (2)

-where t indexes years and i indexes industries. $X{i,t}$ controls for average offshorability of tasks, time-varying at the industry level.
-Merger intensity is our proxy of M&A activity as defined above and log-transformed.13 The IPUMs data is only available every 10 years for the period between 1980 and 2000.
+$$\mathbf{y}{i,t} = \alpha_t + \alpha_i + \gamma \cdot \log(\text{merger intensity}){i,(t-10,t-1)} + \beta \cdot X{i,t} + \epsilon{i,t} \tag{2}$$ where t indexes years and i indexes industries. $X{i,t}$ controls for average offshorability of tasks, time-varying at the industry level.
+Merger intensity is our proxy of M&A activity as defined above and log-transformed.15 The IPUMs data is only available every 10 years for the period between 1980 and 2000.
 As such, M&A activity is measured over three decades in our sample: 1980-1989; 1990-1999; and, 2000-2009. y measures the fraction of routine or skilled based occupations within a given industry over a decade, namely 1980-1990, 1990-2000, 2000-2010.
 Standard errors are clustered at the industry level to take into account correlation in industries over time.

-Columns 1-2, Table 7 examine routine share intensity as our outcome variable.
+Columns 1-2, Table 8 examine routine share intensity as our outcome variable.
 All regressions include time fixed effects to control for differences in computer costs, and hence uses, as well as other macro-level trends in occupational shares, and industry fixed effects to control for time-invariant industry characteristics.
 We also control for the offshorability of tasks within an industry.
 Blinder and Krueger (2013) estimate that 25% of US jobs are offshorable and an increasing exposure to foreign competition from low-wage countries has led to large changes in domestic local labor markets and worker outcomes.
 Similar to our firm-level analysis, we report a positive correlation between the percent of offshorable jobs, measured contemporaneously to RSH, and the change in routine share intensity.

-13All variables are also defined in Appendix A2.
+$^{^{15}}$ All variables are also defined in Appendix A2.

 An increase in M&A intensity by 1% is associated with a 2.8% decrease in routine intensity share in the industry.
 In column 2, we address the possibility that our results may be capturing mean-reversion, namely high M&A industries adjust back to an industry-specific routine-intensity equilibrium level.
 To address this concern, we interact the value of the dependent variable defined in 1980 (the start of the sample) with a full set of time dummies.
 This test allows us to flexibly control for mean-reversion and for differential trends across industries that depend on industry characteristics (e.g., based on industries' labor supplies).
-The results are similar, indicating that mean-reversion or differential trends based on start-of-the-sample routine intensity are not driving the results.14
+The results are similar, indicating that mean-reversion or differential trends based on start-of-the-sample routine intensity are not driving the results.16

 These results show a pattern where high M&A intensity is associated with a subsequent decline in occupational shares of routine tasks, consistent with our hypothesis.
 At the same time, this process of automation can also increase relative demand for high-skill employees as technology tends to be complementary to skilled labor, leading to an "upskilling" of affected industries.
-To round our argument, in columns 3-4, Table 7 we look at the share of high-skill workers within a given industry, following mergers and acquisitions.
-We proxy for high-skill employees as the share of employees with graduate education, namely employees with 5 or more years of post-high school education.
-Column 3 includes year and industry fixed effects and column 4 further controls for time dummies interacted with the value of the dependent variable at the start of the sample.
-We show that an increase in lagged merger intensity is related to an increase in the relative share of
+To round our argument, in columns 3-4, Table 8 we look at the share of high-skill workers within a given industry, following mergers and acquisitions.
+We proxy for high-skill employees as the share of employees with graduate education, namely employees with 5 or more years of post-high school education.17